rubyforgood/rubyforgood.org--old/faq.md

 ### I don't know if I want to lead a team.
 What do I do?

 In general, leading a team entails connecting with stakeholders, initial architecting, planning out project milestones, and keeping your team moving forward.
 Here's more <a href="http://www.blrice.net/blog/2014/08/09/lessons-learned-at-ruby-for-good/">information</a> about leading a team from Brandon Rice, a team lead in 2015 (who was SUPER awesome.
 Just sayin'.).
+Still not sure and want to talk about it with an organizer?
+Drop us a <a href="mailto:info@rubyforgood.com">note</a>.

+### Do you allow remote teams at Ruby for Good?

+Unfortunately we're unable to accomodate remote teams this time around.
+We'd be open to discussing that as an option in 2017 for very enterprising and motivated individuals.
+Drop us a <a href="mailto:info@rubyforgood.com">note</a>.

 ### How can I help?!